lenesk/sokolova.dk/modal-adverbs-in-danish.md

 *Jo* expresses that something is clear and is a sort of universal truth, and is usually used in affirmative sentences.
 Sometimes *jo* means rather that the speaker expresses a surprise and wants to emphasize it.
 Still, again, the receiver will at once understand, that 'the unexpected' will be accepted, but not rejected/negated.

 > * *Det er jo min dreng, der kommer hjem - allerede*.
 That’s my boy, who is coming back home - already.

-> * *Da*
+* *Da*

 *Da* express disagreement of the speaker with the receiver of the information, and the speaker by saying that, tries to reassure the receiver who might be in doubt or suspicious. *Da* would express the modality of reassuring hope, so *da* may be translated as 'surely', 'of course', 'for sure, really'.
+So *da* can function as a persuading adverb.

-Du har da glemt det. - I know for sure that you should know that, but maybe you have forgotten that.
-So da can function as a persuading adverb.
+> * *Du har da glemt det*. - I know for sure that you should know that, but maybe you have forgotten that.

-Vi skal da have en juleaften, som vi plejer, ikke mor. - We ARE (stressed) going to celebrate Christmas, aren’t we?
+> * *Vi skal da have en juleaften, som vi plejer, ikke mor*. - We ARE (stressed) going to celebrate Christmas, aren’t we.

-Der er da ikke noget i vejen, vel? - Everything is fine, isn’t it/right?
+> * *Der er da ikke noget i vejen, vel?* - Everything is fine, isn’t it?

-Kommer min mor og henter mig? .. – Ja, det gør hun da rigtignok. (a child to a caregiver in a kindergarten) - Will my mom come and take me home? - Yes, of course,
+> * *Kommer min mor og henter mig? – Ja, det gør hun da rigtignok*. (a child to a caregiver in a kindergarten) - Will my mom come and take me home? - Of course, she will.

-Da may be used to show that the speaker disagrees with the receiver, and thus wants to take a distance from the situation, but still judges it.
-In this case it may be translated as ‘at least’, which would be close to ‘i hvert fald’.
+*Da* may be used to show that the speaker disagrees with the receiver, and thus wants to take a distance from the situation, but still judges it.
+In this case it may be translated as ‘at least’, which would be close to *i hvert fald*.

-Du kunne da købt en lille gave til hende. - You could have at least boght her a small gift.
+> * *Du kunne da købt en lille gave til hende*. - You could have at least boght her a small gift.

-Vi har da noget kage tilbage.
+> * *Vi har da noget kage tilbage*.
 (But at least we have some cake left)

+* *Dog*

+*Dog* can be translated in many ways:
+> * *Jeg ved han var der, men jeg så ham dog ikke*. (though)
+> * *De bekymrede sig dog*. (however)
+> * *Det ser ikke lovende ud, dog håber jeg stadig at det vil virke*. (yet)
+> * *Det er ikke så galt dog*.(after all)
+> * *Jeg hader det, men jeg gør det dog alligevel*. (but)
+> * *Han er ikke en idiot, dog er han ikke så smart*. (still)

-Dog, which can also be translated as ‘however’, may also have a modal charge.
-Unlike jo, dog can be used in interrogative and imperative sentences, as well as exclamation utterances.
+It may also have a modal charge and be a modal adverb.
+Unlike *jo*, *dog* can be used not only in the affirmative, but alslo in interrogative and imperative sentences, as well as exclamation utterances.

 In questions, it may express surprise or reprimand.
-Hvorfor dog det? - But why?
+> * *Hvorfor dog det?* - But why?
-Kan du dog ikke høre til ende?
+> * *Kan du dog ikke høre til ende?*
-Hvor er det dog dejligt at se dig!
+> * *Hvor er det dog dejligt at se dig!*

 In affirmative sentences, it is often used with the verb in the past tense and expresses surprise.

-Det var dog virkelig uheldigt!
+> * *Det var dog virkelig uheldigt!*

-Possible translations of ‘dog’
-= though  Jeg ved han var der, men jeg så ham dog ikke.
-= however -De bekymrede sig dog.
-= yet -Det ser ikke lovende ud, dog håber jeg stadig at det vil virke.
-= after all - Det er ikke så galt dog.
-= but - Jeg hader det, men jeg gør det dog alligevel.
-= still -Han er ikke en idiot, dog er han ikke så smart.
+* *Nu*

+Nu expresses that the speaker corrects the receiver in what has just be said.

+> * *Det ville jeg nu ikke være så glad for*. - You know/see, I would not be so happy about that.

+*Nu* in questioning sentences means surprise, doubt, annoyance, or may have an emphatic function.

+> * *Hvordan kunne det nu være at han blev fyret?* - How could it be on earth, that he got fired?
+> * *Hvorfor skal han nu ødelægge det hele?* - Why on earth should he on destroy everything?

+* *Skam*

+*Skam* expresses often a clarification of a truth or a fact, which the receiver is in doubt about.
+In English there would be often an auxiliary verb for reassuring.
+But unlike *da*, *skam* is rather explaning than showing the disagreement.

+> * *Jeg elsker dig skam, sagde hun til sin tvivlende mand*. - I DO love you, she said to her sceptical husband.

+## Speaker-oriented modal adverbs

+Speaker-oriented modal adverbs reflect the speaker's modality, understanding, attitude to or the own knowledge about the situation or the interactional context.
+The Speaker-oriented modal adverbs are nok, vel og vist, and their translation into English, as a rule, has ‘I’ element, as 'I suppose', 'I guess', 'I am sure', 'I assume'.
+Speaker-oriented modal adverbs are *nok*, *vel*, *vist*.

+* *Vel*

+*Vel* adds a questioning element to the utterance.
+It expresses that the speaker wants to include the receiver in the judgment of the statement or the interaction context.
+Often *vel* is used in negative sentences as a tag question marker.

+> * *Du kan vel godt drikke en kop kaffe?* - You can stay for coffee, can’t you?

+> * *John er ikke i London, vel?* - John is not in London, is he?

+> * *Stella, du har vel ikke tænkt dig at gå i skole i de nye Nike-sko?* - Stell, I hope/I suppose you are not going to put your new Nikes on to school, are you?